 By car

 Driving to Bruges is straightforward, but parking in the city centre can be a bit of a headache.
 We’d suggest using one of the park-and-ride facilities on the outskirts of town.
-It’s cheaper and less stressful.
+The most popular options are Boogschutterslaan, Coiseaukaai, Waggelwater and Steenbrugge.
+All four of these options are free, and it’s less stressful than trying to find parking in the old town.

 Remember, Bruges is a small city with narrow streets.
 Once you’re there, you won’t need a car.
 In fact, many parts of the centre are car-free, which adds to its charm.